yomnaFouadAb/34ML/README.md

 3. Once open, click **`Runtime > Run all`** to execute all the cells sequentially
 4. The last cell will generate a **public link** to the Streamlit app

-Click the link, and your chatbot will be running.
+Click the link, and copy the website's URL and then the chatbot will be running.